minisat0shi/minisatoshi.cash/ECOSYSTEM-PR-GUIDELINES.md

 #### For media icons, we use bootstrap icons.
 Please find the icon you'd like from this list if you don't see below: https://icons.getbootstrap.com.
 Additionally, we use "twitter-x" to display the X logo rather than the old "twitter" logo.

+### Image guidelines:
+- When adding images, the order of file type preference is: .svg>.webp>.png>.jpg
+- If there is any pure white or black background to an image, please swap it for an in-between gray.
+Two images can be used, but the javascript for image swapping will need to be updated.
+If the javascript is not updated correctly, it will break all image swaps on the page.
+Unless you are very comfortable with JS, please default to using a single image.
+- Target file size should be <50kb, this is crucial for fast page load times
+- If there is a square image, rounding corners is preferred, however, not at the expense of a larger file size.

 ### Full Card with Media & Attribution
 ```
 <div class="col mb-4">